-Module 1: Parasitology or TBD
+Module 1: Introduction to Parasitology

-Module 2: Stem Cells and Regeneration or Optics, Waves and Modern Physics or Fundamentals of Synapses
+Module 2: Stem Cells and Regeneration or Waves, Optics, and Modern Physics or Fundamentals of Synapses

-Module 3: BioDiversity or Imaging for Biological Research
+Module 3: Biodiversity or Imaging for Biological Research

-Module 4: Dynamic Camouflage or TBD
+Module 4: Dynamic Camouflage or Biological Oceanography

 This course introduces the diversity of parasitic Protozoa and Metazoa, and explores the morphology, genomics, developmental life cycle, pathology, immunology, epidemiology, and treatment and control of the major parasite groups.
 The focus will be on aquatic species, including those that cause pathology in humans and other mammals.
 The course will involve lectures, fieldwork and lab experiments including designing and carrying out an independent research project.
-The field portion will involve collecting local aquatic snails and identifying parasites that infect other metazoans at different life stages.
-Lab experiments will focus on parasitic trematode flatworms, both a local, non-infectious, species as well as the opportunity to work on a human pathogenic species.
-The lab portion will introduce the molecular techniques, resources and microscopy used in contemporary parasitology to investigate gene expression and protein function in the parasites, as well as in parasite-host interactions.
-These techniques form part of the toolkit used by parasitologists to understand the basic biology of these organisms, an essential step in the search and development of novel therapeutics.

 Module 2 (Choose 1 of 3):

 This course will explore contemporary stem cell biology and regeneration with emphasis on molecular mechanisms and applications, and will cover the history of stem cell discoveries through the latest advances, including genome-wide profiling, and targeted gene editing.
 A focus of the course will be around how discoveries in aquatic research organisms have driven the progress in regeneration biology.
-The lab portion of the course will introduce and provide hands-on experience on experimental approaches and techniques used in cell biology, development, and regeneration research.
-There will be a focus on microscopy (brightfield, fluorescence, high-resolution microscopy) and use of open source software to analyze images.
-There will be an introduction into the use of stains, antibodies, and genetically-encoded fluorescent markers to analyze cellular structures in aquatic organisms that include axolotls, Nematostella, worms, cephalopods and zebrafish.
-In addition, this course will provide hands-on experience on molecular tools to generate DNA constructs and introduce the use of CRISPR as an important tool to knockdown gene function in genetic and non-genetic experimental systems.

 In this course, students will learn about the fundamentals of synapses, from molecular analysis to structure and function.
 Marine and aquatic models have historically provided a unique opportunity to investigate synaptic function due to the large size of their neurons, including the synaptic connections.
 Today, these synapse models are used to study basic principles of neuron-to-neuron communication (synaptic transmission), as well as disease mechanisms.
-In addition to lectures and discussions of key literature, this course will feature hands-on laboratory-based exercises in molecular genetics, imaging, and physiology of synapses, as well as independent "discovery" projects to explore new topics in synapse biology.

 Module 3 (Choose 1 of 2):

 This course presents an overview of the diversity of living organisms, including archaea, bacteria, single-celled eukaryotes, fungi, plants, and animals, with an emphasis on their evolutionary histories, relationships, and the biological and evolutionary implications of the characteristic features of each group.
 We will explore how these different lineages have evolved remarkable solutions to challenges in locomotion, metabolism, and life in extreme environments.
-Work in the lab will take advantage of the diversity of organisms that live around, or are maintained at, the Marine Biological Laboratory.

-Louis Kerr and Carsten Wolff
+Imaging for Biological Research: Louis Kerr and Carsten Wolff

 This course will introduce students to the fundamentals of imaging, quickly advancing to cutting edge advances in the field.
 The course will focus on use state-of-the art microscopes, with students designing and executing an original research project including data acquisition and analysis using cutting-edge image analysis software.
-Students will begin by building their own simple microscopes, and then learn to use confocal and electron microscopes, as well techniques for fixed and live sample preparation.
-Lectures and discussion will introduce each topic and highlight limitations and challenges in the field.

 Module 4 (Choose 1 of 2):